-Jesse Gilbert works in sound and software design, creating flexible tools that are activated in live performance, via network interaction, or in installation settings.
-His work has recently focused on developing SpectralGL, an interactive 3D visual instrument, on building multi-channel immersive sonic environments, and on composing electro-acoustic music for the moving image.
-Gilbert started Dark Matter Media LLC in 2007, through which he consults on a variety of projects in the art and entertainment industries.
-He is currently the Chair of the Media Technology program at Woodbury University, and has taught interactive software design at both CalArts and UC San Diego.
+Jesse Gilbert is an interdisciplinary artist working at the intersection of visual art, sound and software design, creating flexible frameworks that are activated in live performance, via network interaction, or in installation settings.
+Since 2010 he has primarily developed and performed with his software SpectralGL, an interactive listening instrument that generates real-time visual landscapes in response to sound.
+Building on his work as a composer, sound designer and lifelong technologist, Gilbert’s creative output probes the phenomenological nature of listening itself through a practice centering on improvisation and collaborative dialogue.
+Gilbert co-founded Dark Matter Media LLC in 2007, through which he consults on a variety of projects in the art and entertainment industries.
+He is currently the Chair of the Media Technology department at Woodbury University, and has taught interactive software design at both CalArts and UC San Diego.

-Gilbert has collaborated with a wide range of artists and researchers across many disciplines, including: Anthony Braxton, Wadada Leo Smith, Mark Trayle, Carole Kim, Sheetal Gandhi, Cynthia Lee, Leroy Jenkins, Pauline Oliveros, Helen Thorington, Marek Walczak, Scott Rosenberg, Aram Sinnreich, Arul Chib, Marie Sester, Amy Alexander, Grisha Coleman, Michael Bryant, Georgia Archer, Maureen Selwood, JR Hughto, Motoko Honda, Anne LeBaron, Nels Cline, GE Stinson, Maija Garcia, Nick Didkovsky, Dafna Naphtali, Tim Boykett, Han Earl Park and many others.
+Gilbert has collaborated with a wide range of artists and researchers across many disciplines, including: Wadada Leo Smith, Anthony Braxton, Mark Trayle, Carole Kim, Maile Colbert, Maija Garcia, Miguel Atwood-Ferguson, Motoko Honda, Timur Bekbosunov, Daniel Corral, Moses Hacmon, Oguri, Roxanne Steinberg, Pablo Molina, Leroy Jenkins, Pauline Oliveros, Helen Thorington, Marek Walczak, Kathy Tagg, David Krakauer, Murray Hidary, Scott Rosenberg, Aram Sinnreich, Arul Chib, Marie Sester, Amy Alexander, Grisha Coleman, Michael Bryant, Georgia Archer, Maureen Selwood, JR Hughto, Anne LeBaron, Nels Cline, GE Stinson, Nick Didkovsky, Dafna Naphtali, Tim Boykett, Atau Tanaka, Han Earl Park and many others.
 He studied composition with Mark Trayle, Wadada Leo Smith, Mort Subotnick, David Rosenboom, Sara Roberts, Tom Erbe, Anthony Braxton, Alvin Lucier, and Ron Kuivila.

 Gilbert’s collaborative work with video artist Carole Kim was featured in Aspect Magazine Vol. 2: Artists of the West Coast.
 His online work was featured in Peter Traub’s article Sounding the Net: Recent Sonic Works for the Internet and Computer Networks in Contemporary Music Review, December 2005.
 In December 2010 he was voted a Finalist for the World Technology Award in the Arts and inducted as a new Fellow by the World Technology Network.